darklinkpower/PlayniteExtensionsCollection/README.md

 ```

 ### C# extensions rules
-- private fields and properties should use camelCase (without underscore)
+- Private fields and properties should use camelCase (without underscore)
-- all methods (private and public) should use PascalCase
+- All methods (private and public) should use PascalCase

 ## Questions, suggestions and Issues